rsasaki0109/li_slam_ros2/README.md

 ## Demo

-The initialization methods and the optimization pipeline in Lidar Inertial SLAM were taken from [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM).
+The optimization pipeline in Lidar Inertial SLAM were taken from [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM).

 (Note: See the LIO-SAM repository for detailed settings regarding IMU.
 The other thing to note is that the speed will diverge if the voxel_grid_size is large.